 - Amazing Ribs

-This list does not include sites that could possibly climb into the top ten.
+This list excludes sites that could climb into the top ten.
 While these contenders exist, making such a list next year would require keeping conjecture to a minimum and merely illustrating trends that the current top ten sites would follow if the growth rates remained the same.

 About these Sites

 Hey Grill Hey: Launched in the Spring of 2015 by Utah Native Susie Bulloch.
 Previously, Susie had worked as a freelance content creator for a grill manufacturer, an assignment that had first introduced her to live-fire cooking.
-At the end of that run, she decided to launch her own blog, a female-centric grilling website.
+At the end of that run, she launched her blog, a female-centric grilling website.

-Primarily built on excellent SEO tactics, Smoked BBQ Source is a carefully engineered site that covers almost all topics relevant to outdoor cooking.
+Primarily built on excellent SEO tactics, Smoked BBQ Source is a carefully engineered site covering almost all outdoor cooking topics.
 Revenues are generated primarily through advertising and affiliate marketing.
 Joe now employs a team of content creators, videographers, and marketing professionals.

 Amazing Ribs: Begun as a way to demonstrate his web development skills, Amazing Ribs became the most popular barbecue and grilling website in early 2017.
 The brainchild of Craig “Meathead” Goldwyn in 2005, the site began to grow traffic in 2007, and Craig began developing it as a serious consideration.
 In 2016, “Meathead” the best-selling barbecue cookbook, was published.